Adult Swim (Latin America): As a channel (2023–present)

 On August 22, 2023, it was announced that a 24-hour Adult Swim channel would launch in Latin America in October 2023.
 On September 3, it was announced that Adult Swim would replace TruTV on October 31.

 Programming blocks

-A classic cartoons block, Checkered Past, was launched August 28, 2023 on United States.
+A classic cartoons block, Checkered Past, was launched August 28, 2023 in the United States.
 It airs classic Cartoon Network programming including Dexter's Laboratory, Cow and Chicken, Courage the Cowardly Dog, and Ed, Edd n Eddy.

 Toonami, a former Cartoon Network programming block, was relaunched by Adult Swim on October 31, 2023.